 Central 70 contractors will be faced with hiring challenges.
 Construction activity is at a high level creating increased demand for skilled labor while an aging construction workforce creates the need for a reliable pipeline of new workers.
 According to the Colorado Department of Labor and Employment (CDLE), the 2014-2024 long-term projected employment for Construction of Buildings in the Denver - Aurora- Broomfield MSA indicates an annual average percentage increase of 4.23% and a total employment change of 6,994 positions.
 Heavy and Civil Engineering Construction will see a 3.44% annual increase and a 10-year increase of 40.27% or 4,429 positions in the same time period.
-[6] This growth in industry employment trends are based on higher-than-average increases in residential construction due to limited housing supply, as well as regional infrastructure initiatives such as RTD's FasTracks and Central 70.
+[6] Industry employment trends are based on higher-than-average increases in residential construction due to limited housing supply, as well as regional infrastructure initiatives such as RTD's FasTracks and Central 70.
+The traditional training programs have stagnant enrollment.
+High schools are providing fewer opportunities to learn traditional trades as their focus turns to college preparation.
+A structured local hire program can be an effective and systematic method to attract and train needed new workers to supplement more traditional offerings.